ARMatthias/cse15l-lab-reports/Wk5-LinuxCommand.md

 ```
 grep -e 'References' -e 'See also' written_2/non-fiction/OUP/Castro/*.txt >> CastroFull.txt
 ```
-Where `>> CastroFull.txt` appends the output of this search to the end of the exisitng text file CastroFull.txt.
+Where `>> CastroFull.txt` appends the output of this search to the end of the existing text file CastroFull.txt.
 And now we can prove this compilation of the references-trimmed chapter using:
 ```
 grep -m 5 -n -e 'References' -e 'See also' CastroFull.txt